 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Some people do not have enough iron in their bodies.
-Taking iron supplements can help return their levels of this mineral to a healthy volume.
+Taking iron supplements may help return their levels of this mineral to a healthy volume.
+Some kinds of iron supplements include ferrous sulfate and ferric citrate.

 Iron is a vital mineral with a variety of roles in bodily functioning.
 It is particularly important in keeping red blood cells healthy.